wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 ---
 layout: post
+date: "2022-12-12"
+file: "distinguished-engineers"
 title: "Distinguished Engineers (and Fellows)"
-excerpt: "Distinguished Engineers provide the voice of technical developers and operations among executive managers"
+excerpt: "What is the highest level for technical people?
+How does one get there?"
 tags: [DevOps, ecosystem]
-date: "2022-02-21"
-file: "distinguished-engineers"
 image:
 # enterprise-office-1900x500.png
   feature: https://user-images.githubusercontent.com/300046/115942774-0c4fa680-a469-11eb-8337-d57da1650a51.png